 Some time ago, I blogged about ‘Humble Avenue’ in Silicon Valley, California where I found my favorite classy quality homes that I did not think them available in Eugene.
-On a solo photo walk one day, I discovered the similar homes in University Avenue here in Eugene.
+On a solo photo walk one day, I discovered similar homes on University Avenue here in Eugene.

 In the last two years, I have been going to the gardens in Salem and Portland area thinking there is nothing worthy in Eugene, then, I changed my perspective immediately one day when I decided to stop by Owen’s Rose Garden.
 There are surely many kinds of roses, so as other flowers, quite a variety.
 I am embarrassed to say that I have lived here for almost 20 years.

-Oregon has gorgeous coastline and nice beaches.
-I have never really hang out in the beaches in Washington State till last weekend.
+Oregon has a gorgeous coastline and nice beaches.
+I have never really hung out on the beaches in Washington State till last weekend.
 I was very surprised to discover that Washington has only rock beaches.
 The beaches are mostly narrow and rough.
-I was expecting to take some pictures with my grandchildren running on the beaches in front of white waves and bluish green water under sunrise and sunset, but rock beaches there have completely thrown out my pre-visualized ideas.
+I was expecting to take some pictures with my grandchildren running on the beaches in front of white waves and bluish green water under sunrise and sunset, but the rock beaches there have completely thrown out my pre-visualized ideas.

 I only drive when I travel alone.
-Whenever I am a passenger, I usually have camera on my laptop and look for dramatic sky.
-I snapped some sky shots while the car is moving, but have not come up anything that would give me a wow.
+Whenever I am a passenger, I usually have a camera on my laptop and look for a dramatic sky.
+I snapped some sky shots while the car is moving, but have not come up with anything that would give me a wow.

 I have used this 18-200 zoom lens for at least 5 years.
 It is my utility lens.
-Convenient is the main reason that I carry it around, but it does not take tack sharp pictures.
-I don’t have problem to get up at 3:00am, but I am not willing to carry a camera bag with multi lens.
+Convenient is the main reason that I carry it around, but it does not take tack-sharp pictures.
+I don’t have a problem getting up at 3:00am, but I am not willing to carry a camera bag with multi-lens.
 I want to use one lens for all and that is not a good photography practice.
-I told myself not to use this lens for these shoot, but I did it again.
+I told myself not to use this lens for these shoots, but I did it again.

 Phantom Ship is one of the attractions at Crater Lake.
-Whoever named it phantom must be inspired with that spiritual and surreal outlook of the scene.
+Whoever named it phantom must be inspired by the spiritual and surreal outlook of the scene.
 Someone thought that it looks like a ship.
 I personally may name it a Lost Castle.

 The reflection of the rim and blue sky have created a false landscape.
 Does the ship sit on water or land?
-Is the lighter blue sky or the darker blue, or, vis versa?
+Is the light blue sky or the darker blue, or, vis versa?

-I have said earlier that this lake give me spiritual and sacred feeling and it is being proved here as well.
+I have said earlier that this lake gives me a spiritual and sacred feeling and it is being proved here as well.
 If not for the orientation of the island (ship), I may not be able to distinguish the sky from the lake.